Skip to main content

 How public schools are funded and governed

-Public schools are funded by the government through provincial education departments.
-Funding levels are determined by the school's quintile classification.
-Public schools are governed by a School Governing Body (SGB) made up of parents, educators, and (at secondary level) learners.
-The SGB sets school fees (for Quintile 4-5 schools), determines language policy, and manages school finances alongside the principal.
+Public schools are funded by government through provincial education departments, with funding levels set by the school's quintile classification.
+Each school is governed by a School Governing Body (SGB) made up of parents, educators, non-teaching staff, and at secondary level, learners.
+The SGB sets school fees for Quintile 4–5 schools, determines language policy, and manages school finances with the principal.

 How independent schools work

-Independent (private) schools are funded primarily through school fees, with some receiving a partial government subsidy.
-They are registered with the provincial education department and must meet minimum curriculum standards, but have more flexibility in teaching methods, language policy, and extracurricular offerings.
-Independent schools set their own fees without government regulation, which can range from modest to very high.
+Independent schools are funded primarily through fees, with some receiving a partial government subsidy.
+They must register with the provincial education department and meet minimum curriculum standards, but have more flexibility in teaching approaches, language policy, and the extracurricular programme.
+Independent schools set their own fees without government regulation.

 How can you compare public and independent schools fairly?

-On SchoolSeek, we do not directly compare public and independent schools in peer groups, because they operate under fundamentally different funding and regulatory conditions.
-Independent schools are grouped separately in peer comparisons.
-When browsing schools, you can filter by sector (public or independent) to focus your search.
+On SchoolSeek, public and independent schools are not compared in the same peer groups.
+They operate under different funding and regulatory conditions, so a direct comparison would be misleading.
+Independent schools are grouped separately, and you can filter by sector (public or independent) when browsing.

 What factors matter beyond public vs independent?

 Whether a school is public or independent is one factor among many.
-Resourcing varies within each sector — a well-funded Quintile 5 public school and a small independent school can sit in similar resource bands.
-Consider location, phase, fees, language, culture, and community fit alongside the public/private distinction.
+Resourcing varies within each sector: a well-funded Quintile 5 public school and a small independent school can sit in similar resource bands.
+Consider location, phase, fees, language, culture, and community fit as well as the public/private distinction.

 Are all South African schools registered with the government?